Council of Ministers (Portugal): Functions

 The Council of Ministers discusses and approves bills to be submitted to the Assembly of the Republic and decrees and resolutions.

 Current Council of Ministers

-As of 3 January 2023, the Council of Ministers consists of the following:
+As of 5 June 2025, the Council of Ministers consisted of the following:

-The Secretary of State for European Affairs (Tiago Antunes) and the Secretary of State for the Presidency of the Council of Ministers (André Moz Caldas) also attend the meetings of the Council of Ministers, but without voting rights.
+The Secretary of State for the Presidency of the Council of Ministers (Tiago Meneses Moutinho Macierinha) also attends the meetings of the Council of Ministers, but without voting rights.

 Presidency of the Council of Ministers

 The Presidency of the Council of Ministers is the central department of the Government of Portugal whose mission is to provide support to the Council of Ministers, the Prime Minister and the other members of the Government organically integrated there and promote inter-ministerial coordination of the various government departments.

-In accordance with the Organic Law of the XXIII Constitutional Government, the Presidency of the Council of Ministers comprises the following members of the Government:
+In accordance with the Organic Law of the XXV Constitutional Government, the Presidency of the Council of Ministers comprises the following members of the Government: